 PREDICTORS OF MORE LIMITED VALUE (although commonly done, and sometimes still useful)

-1. Rectal examination – A rectal exam – which for both horses and owners is one of the more eye-opening parts of being an equine veterinarian, and in the winter, one of the warmer things, as well – is certainly important, but it’s not a great predictor of the need for colic surgery.
+1. Rectal examination – A rectal exam – which for both horses and owners is one of the more eye-opening parts of being an equine veterinarian, and in the winter, one of the warmer things, as well – is certainly important, but it’s not always a great predictor of the need for colic surgery.
 During a rectal examination, the veterinarian an arm in the horse’s rectum, and feels around inside the abdomen.
 Occasionally, a specific diagnosis can be made (say, if your veterinarian feels a “stone,” gas, or a gut full of hard manure); however, since about 60% of the abdominal cavity cannot be reached by a normal human arm.
 Otherwise stated, it may not be possible to feel what the problem is on a rectal exam, as impressive (or disgusting) as the procedure might seem.
 Thus, rectal examination may be of limited value in some cases that need surgery.

 2. Gut sounds – Roughly half of the horses that need colic surgery don’t have normal intestinal sounds (that’s something that your veterinarian can check with a stethoscope, or, if you have a stethoscope, you can try, too).
 Of course, that many that half of the horses that ultimately need surgery have good gut sounds, as well as many of the horses that don’t need surgery.
-You’ll need to listen to your horse’s abdomen, as well as evaluate other factors.
+You’ll need to listen to your horse’s abdomen, but you also have to evaluate several other factors.